Adzerty/tetrisIUT/README.md

 # tetrisIUT

-A android version of tetris made for study purpose.
+An android version of tetris made for study purpose.
 With : Tom BRULIN @Cypgain, Colin PALLIER @P-Colin & Lucas DUBUC